-A Facility-wide set of monitoring wells and piezometers (193) is scheduled for measurement of groundwater levels in 2016 (Table 3-2).
+A Facility-wide set of monitoring wells and piezometers (186) is scheduled for measurement of groundwater levels in 2017 (Table 3-1).
 Measurement locations are shown on Exhibit 1.
 Water level data will be used to evaluate groundwater elevation trends as part of the performance monitoring trend analysis outlined as Objective [1] and described in Section 2.
-This data will also be used in combination with surface water flow and elevation data to provide information to develop groundwater potentiometric surface maps, to further evaluate groundwater/surface water interactions on a seasonal basis, to assess the potential impact of seasonal variability in flow direction and surface water gain/loss on contaminant plume geometry, and to refine future monitoring programs (CAMPs).
-Monitoring well static water level measurement will be supplemented by measurement of water levels in residential wells (subject to access limitations) during the residential well monitoring events described in Section 3.1.3.
+This data will also be used in combination with surface water flow and elevation data to provide information to develop groundwater potentiometric surface maps, to monitor groundwater/surface water interactions on a seasonal basis, to assess the potential impact of seasonal variability in flow direction and surface water gain/loss on contaminant plume geometry, and to refine future monitoring programs (CAMPs).
+Monitoring well static water level measurement will be supplemented by measurement of water levels in residential wells

+(subject to access limitations) during the residential well monitoring events described in Section 3.1.3.

-Water level monitoring will be performed monthly between April and November 2016 (Table 3-2), to capture the effects of dynamic conditions (e.g., spring melt, wet season, plant site construction activities, and initiation of flow in irrigation ditches and canals).
+Water level monitoring will be performed in June, August, and October (Table 3-2), to capture the effects of dynamic conditions such as spring snowmelt, wet/dry seasons, and initiation of flow in irrigation ditches and canals.
+Additional water level monitoring events at selected wells may be scheduled as part of monitoring activities outside the scope of this CAMP.
 Manual measurements will be obtained at all locations to within 0.01 feet.

 Water level measurements will be obtained in accordance with applicable SOPs summarized in Sections 4 and 5.
-During those months when semiannual groundwater quality sampling is scheduled (June and October-November 2016), a complete round of water level measurements will be obtained prior to initiation of the sampling event.
-Sitewide water level monitoring events will be conducted in coordination with the surface water elevation and flow measurement monitoring events described in Section 3.2, in order to provide a complete representation of groundwater and surface water elevations across the project area.
+During those months when semiannual groundwater quality sampling is scheduled (June and October 2017), a complete round of water level measurements will be obtained prior to initiation of the sampling event.
+Sitewide water level monitoring events will also be conducted in coordination with the surface water elevation and flow measurement monitoring events described in Section 3.2, in order to provide a complete representation of groundwater and surface water elevations across the project area.